 JAC Vapour is known within the industry for its high quality products and the reputation of the company rests on it meeting all regulatory requirements.

 The short answer is, yes they do.
 You may have come across various cheaper or less advanced models sold in kiosks, convenience stores, garages, or on board aeroplanes; you may have even tried one.
 Our products are not the same.

 Technology has advanced and quality e-cigarettes are now very good at mimicking the sensation of a real cigarette.
 The models we sell are some of the most popular and best on the market because they're very easy to use, produce a large amount of vapour and give a good ‘throat hit’ (the feeling associated with drawing on a traditional cigarette).

 Alternatively, we also have models available which feel nothing like smoking and offer a very different experience for people wanting to get away from that sensation altogether.

 It may take a little trial and error to find the perfect e-cigarette for you, but once you do we’re sure you’ll be amazed!

 Will I experience any side effects?

-It is not uncommon for some customers to report having side-effects after using an e-cigarette.
-In almost all cases, this is down to an intolerance to the main ingredient in most eliquids, Propylene Glycol (PG).
+It is not uncommon for some customers to report experiencing side-effects after using an e-cigarette.
+In almost all cases, this is down to an intolerance to the main ingredient in most e-liquids: Propylene Glycol (PG).
 This usually manifests itself as tightness in the chest, or sometimes as a rash on the skin.
-For these customers, we recommend switching to a VG (Vegetable Glycerine) eliquid instead.
-Our VG eliquids still contain some PG (20% for our Standard Range and 30% in our UK Made Range), so for those with a more severe allergy, we recommend switching to a 100% VG eliquid, available from other suppliers online.
+For these customers, we recommend switching to a liquid higher in VG (Vegetable Glycerine) instead.
+For those with a more severe allergy, we recommend switching to a 100% VG e-liquid, available in our picNIC DIY range.

 What is the 'smoke' that is released?